huzimun/FaceOff/Supplementary_experimental_results.md

-# Supplementary experimental results

-## Ablation study on the scaling factor $\lambda$
-For the scaling factor $\lambda$, we conduct an ablation study on the performance of IP-Adapter, Fastcomposer and DreamBooth.
+We conduct an ablation study on the the scaling factor $\lambda$ to analyze its impact on protection efficacy across four target models.
 To better compare with the individual target loss and deviation loss, we use a ratio $w$ to replace $\lambda$ in the FaceOff loss function:
 - FaceOff loss function in our paper:

     $L_{FaceOff} = L_{target} + \lambda * L_{deviation}$